Vijfendertig/earth_rover_firmware/README.md

 # Teensy 3.2 firmware for the Earth Rover

 This package provides Teensy 3.2 firmware to control the Earth Rover via USB using the rosserial protocol.
-It currently provides a GPS module based on a MTK3339 sensor and an IMU module based on a BNO055 sensor.
+It currently provides a GPS module based on a MTK3339 sensor, an IMU module based on a BNO055 sensor and a servo module.

 ## Modules